supabase/pg_graphql/docs/index.md

 - [x] __Open Source__

 ### Overview
-`pg_graphql` is a PostgreSQL extension that enables querying the database with GraphQL using a single a SQL function.
+`pg_graphql` is a PostgreSQL extension that enables querying the database with GraphQL using a single SQL function.

 The extension reflects a GraphQL schema from the existing SQL schema and exposes it through a SQL function, `graphql.resolve(...)`.
 This enables any programming language that can connect to PostgreSQL to query the database via GraphQL with no additional servers, processes, or libraries.